Algolbarth/Memories-of-Horizon/README.md

 ## 📜 Roadmap
 Next ajustements, new cards and mechanics are listed here :
 ```
-- New elemental creatures for each element
-- Update general interface
+- Add scenarios for chapters 26 to 99
 ```
 Read [Remaining.md](https://github.com/Algolbarth/memories-of-horizon/blob/main/REMAINING.md) to find out about all the features and content currently planned (non-definitive and non-exhaustive list).